EverQuest II expansions: Rum Cellar

 Rum Cellar is a "campaign"-style adventure pack with a pirate theme set in a series of large distilleries.
-First announced on April 1, 2015, it was released later that month on April 28 and features a number of solo and group-oriented zones along with one raid zone designed for players at least level 100.
+The pack features a number of solo and group-oriented zones along with one raid zone designed for players at least level 100.
 The campaign requires the purchase of the Altar of Malice expansion, released five months earlier.
 Daybreak Games included both Rum Cellar and Alter of Malice together as a bundle, both with the standard or collector's edition of the expansion.

 The Complete Collection

 On October 22, 2009, Sony Online Entertainment released EverQuest II: The Complete Collection, a retail bundle which included the base game, the first three adventure packs, and the first six expansions up to The Shadow Odyssey.
 The package also came with 500 Station Cash to use in the in-game digital store, and 60 days of free game time.
-The Complete Collection was the fifth-highest-selling PC game in North America for the week of November 5-12, 2009.
+The Complete Collection was the fifth-highest-selling PC game in North America for the week of November 5-12 of the same year.